 If you want the experience of watching TV weather on your phone, then the mobile apps from The Weather Channel are perfect.
 They’ll give you a quick summary of current and upcoming conditions, but you’ll also get a ton of short video forecasts, too.

 However you like your weather prediction (either in static or video form), everything is elegantly laid out and easy to get around.
-So whether you want a quick update on what the weather's going to do in the next 10 minutes or want to take a deep dive into next week's expected wind speeds and precipitation levels, The Weather Channel has you covered.
+So whether you want a quick update on what the weather’s going to do in the next 10 minutes or to take a deep dive into next week’s expected wind speeds and precipitation levels, The Weather Channel has you covered.

 We also like the little flashcards that show key data (such as precipitation risk and sunset time) in a rotating carousel.
-For the sheer number of different ways you can get at weather information, this app definitely earns a place on our list of best weather apps.
+For the sheer number of different ways you can get at weather information, The Weather Channel definitely earns a place on our list of best weather apps.

 Flowx packs a bunch of data into visualizations that manage to be both mesmerizing and, actually, pretty useful.
 If you want your weather forecast to be as aesthetically pleasing as possible, it’s worth giving Flowx a go.